Tin Pan Ali

 Productions

-Tin Pan Ali premiered with the National Youth Music Theatre (then known as the Children's Music Theatre), then titled The Sesame Street Racket.
-The theatre put up a production at the Edinburgh Fringe Festival, in which it constantly performed its original material, in 1979.
-British playwright and actor Ray Cooney then asked Jeremy James Taylor to bring the musical to the West End at the Shaftesbury Theatre.
+Tin Pan Ali premiered with the National Youth Music Theatre (then known as the Children's Music Theatre), under its original title of The Sesame Street Racket.
+The theatre put up a production in 1979 at the Edinburgh Fringe Festival, (with which it consistently performed its original material).
+British playwright and actor Ray Cooney then asked Jeremy James Taylor to bring the musical to the West End, at the Shaftesbury Theatre.
 Subsequent productions of the musical occurred in 1982 and 1997.

 Trivia

-• Celebrities that have performed in Tin Pan Ali include: Jamie Bell, Sheridan Smith, Mike Jibson, Malinda Pariss, Tim McMullen, Charlotte Riby, Philip Cumbus, Delroy Atkinson.
+• Celebrities who have performed in Tin Pan Ali include: Jamie Bell, Sheridan Smith, Mike Jibson, Malinda Pariss, Tim McMullen, Charlotte Riby, Philip Cumbus and Delroy Atkinson.

 Critical Reaction